Nearby And Off Islands

 The Annaberg Historic District, which includes the plantation, is run by the Virgin Islands National Park service.
 The Cruz Bay Visitor Center is open from 8 a.m. to 4:30 p.m., and rangers lead tours throughout the day.

 Trunk Bay is considered one of the world’s most beautiful beaches.
 Known for its soft white sands and aquamarine waters, Trunk Bay is protected by the Virgin Islands National Park and features the Underwater Trail, a snorkeling path of coral and fish with underwater plaques that guide you along the way.
 Trunk Bay's water is calm enough for even young or inexperienced snorkelers.
 Admission to Trunk Bay is $4 per person and the park closes every day at 4 p.m.

-British Virgin Island (BVI) Activities – valid passport required.
+A valid passport is required for US Citizens to travel to the British Virgin Islands.
 Please talk with our concierge team at Aqua Action for travel arrangements.
+Ferry Schedule

 This popular beach area is located about 1.2 miles south of Spanish Town on the southern tip of Virgin Gorda Island between Spring Bay and Devil’s Bay.
 The Baths feature unique geological formations that showcase the area’s volcanic origins, where deposited granite eroded into the boulders you’ll see on the beach.
 Combined with the force of the waves, these boulders have been reshaped into natural tide pools, tunnels and arches ideal for snorkeling.
 You can explore these stunning formations on one of Secret Harbour’s diving excursions